A toast with code! A Hacktoberfest experience from Toronto

 Summary: Cheers to code this fall!

-Autumn is the season for reading, appetite, and code!
+Autumn is the season for reading, eating, and...the season for chords!

-While toasting with beer is great, why not try something a little different this autumn and toast with code?
+While toasting with beer is great, why not try something a little different this autumn and toast with chords?

 Hacktoberfest is an entry point into open source that even beginners can take on with confidence.
 Those who normally find it difficult to take the first step should take advantage of the power of such a global event and take the first step.
 Even a small contribution will surely lead to great confidence!

-It's a good idea to get familiar with GitHub now in preparation for the event in October.
+It's a good idea to familiarize yourself with GitHub now in preparation for the event in October.

 🍁Let's celebrate this fall with code!
 Cheers to your first contribution.🍁